VHDL: History

 Minor changes in the standard (2000 and 2002) added the idea of protected types (similar to the concept of class in C++) and removed some restrictions from port mapping rules.

 In addition to IEEE standard 1164, several child standards were introduced to extend functionality of the language.
 IEEE standard 1076.2 added better handling of real and complex data types.
 IEEE standard 1076.3 introduced signed and unsigned types to facilitate arithmetical operations on vectors.
 IEEE standard 1076.1 (known as VHDL-AMS) provided analog and mixed-signal circuit design extensions.

 Some other standards support wider use of VHDL, notably VITAL (VHDL Initiative Towards ASIC Libraries) and microwave circuit design extensions.

 In June 2006, the VHDL Technical Committee of Accellera (delegated by IEEE to work on the next update of the standard) approved so-called Draft 3.0 of VHDL-2006.
 While maintaining full compatibility with older versions, this proposed standard provides numerous extensions that make writing and managing VHDL code easier.
 Key changes include incorporation of child standards (1164, 1076.2, 1076.3) into the main 1076 standard, an extended set of operators, more flexible syntax of case and generate statements, incorporation of VHPI (VHDL Procedural Interface) (interface to C/C++ languages) and a subset of PSL (Property Specification Language).
 These changes should improve quality of synthesizable VHDL code, make testbenches more flexible, and allow wider use of VHDL for system-level descriptions.

 In February 2008, Accellera approved VHDL 4.0, also informally known as VHDL 2008, which addressed more than 90 issues discovered during the trial period for version 3.0 and includes enhanced generic types.
-In 2008, Accellera released VHDL 4.0 to the IEEE for balloting for inclusion in IEEE 1076-2008.
+In 2008, Accellera released VHDL 4.0 to the IEEE for balloting for inclusion in IEEE 1076–2008.
 The VHDL standard IEEE 1076-2008 was published in January 2009.

 Standardization

 The IEEE Standard 1076 defines the VHSIC Hardware Description Language, or VHDL.
 It was originally developed under contract F33615-83-C-1003 from the United States Air Force awarded in 1983 to a team of Intermetrics, Inc. as language experts and prime contractor, Texas Instruments as chip design experts and IBM as computer-system design experts.
 The language has undergone numerous revisions and has a variety of sub-standards associated with it that augment or extend it in important ways.

-1076 was and continues to be a milestone in the design of electronic systems.
+IEEE Standard 1076 was and continues to be a milestone in the design of electronic systems.